kos-lang/kos/doc/quickstart.md

 By default in a new script no module is imported and the global namespace is clean.
 In order to do something useful, modules must be imported explicitly.

-This applies even to the `lang` module, which is conceptually like a standard library.
+This applies even to the `base` module, which is conceptually like a standard library.
 In other languages, several built-in symbols are readily available in every script.
-In Kos, the `lang` module has to be imported explicitly.
+In Kos, the `base` module has to be imported explicitly.

 Each module is executed only once.
-For example, if another module imports `lang`, it is setup once and another module will only reference its symbols, but will not cause the `lang` module to be reloaded.
+For example, if another module imports `base`, it is setup once and another module will only reference its symbols, but will not cause the `base` module to be reloaded.

-    import lang
+    import base

-    lang.print("Hello, World!)
+    base.print("Hello, World!)

 You can explicitly import individual symbols, rather than the entire module:

-    import lang.print
+    import base.print
-    import lang.range
+    import base.range

     for var i in range(5) {
         print(i)